consulo/consulo-dev.github.io/docs/tutorials/build_system/gradle_guide.md

   * [Running DSL](https://github.com/JetBrains/gradle-intellij-plugin#running-dsl) - `runIde { ... }`
   * [Patching DSL](https://github.com/JetBrains/gradle-intellij-plugin#patching-dsl) - `patchPluginXml { ... }`
   * [Publishing DSL](https://github.com/JetBrains/gradle-intellij-plugin#publishing-dsl) - `publishPlugin { ... }`
-* Examples are always a helpful resource, and at the bottom of the page are links to [example](https://github.com/JetBrains/gradle-intellij-plugin#examples) open-source IntelliJ Platform plugin projects based on Gradle.
+* Examples are always a helpful resource, and at the bottom of the page are links to [example](https://github.com/JetBrains/gradle-intellij-plugin#examples) open-source Consulo plugin projects based on Gradle.
-* Almost every Gradle plugin attribute has a default value that will work to get started on a Gradle-based IntelliJ Platform plugin project.
+* Almost every Gradle plugin attribute has a default value that will work to get started on a Gradle-based Consulo plugin project.

 ## Guide to Configuring Gradle Plugin Functionality
 This section presents a guided tour of Gradle plugin attributes to achieve the commonly desired functionality.

-### Configuring the Gradle Plugin for Building IntelliJ Platform Plugin Projects
+### Configuring the Gradle Plugin for Building Consulo Plugin Projects
-By default, the Gradle plugin will build a plugin project against the IntelliJ Platform defined by the latest EAP snapshot of the IntelliJ IDEA Community Edition.
+By default, the Gradle plugin will build a plugin project against the Consulo defined by the latest EAP snapshot of the IntelliJ IDEA Community Edition.

-> **NOTE** Using EAP versions of the IntelliJ Platform requires adding the _Snapshots repository_ to the `build.gradle` file (see [IntelliJ Platform Artifacts Repositories](/reference_guide/intellij_artifacts.md)).
+> **NOTE** Using EAP versions of the Consulo requires adding the _Snapshots repository_ to the `build.gradle` file (see [Consulo Artifacts Repositories](/reference_guide/intellij_artifacts.md)).

-If a matching version of the specified IntelliJ Platform is not available on the local machine, the Gradle plugin downloads the correct version and type.
+If a matching version of the specified Consulo is not available on the local machine, the Gradle plugin downloads the correct version and type.
 IntelliJ IDEA then indexes the build and any associated source code and JetBrains Java Runtime.

-#### IntelliJ Platform Configuration
+#### Consulo Configuration
-Explicitly setting the [Setup DSL](https://github.com/JetBrains/gradle-intellij-plugin#setup-dsl) attributes `intellij.version` and `intellij.type` tells the Gradle plugin to use that configuration of the IntelliJ Platform to create the plugin project.
+Explicitly setting the [Setup DSL](https://github.com/JetBrains/gradle-intellij-plugin#setup-dsl) attributes `intellij.version` and `intellij.type` tells the Gradle plugin to use that configuration of the Consulo to create the plugin project.

-All available platform versions can be browsed in the [IntelliJ Platform Artifacts Repositories](/reference_guide/intellij_artifacts.md).
+All available platform versions can be browsed in the [Consulo Artifacts Repositories](/reference_guide/intellij_artifacts.md).

-If the chosen platform version is not available in the repositories, or a local installation of the target IDE is the desired type and version of the IntelliJ Platform, use `intellij.localPath` to point to that installation.
+If the chosen platform version is not available in the repositories, or a local installation of the target IDE is the desired type and version of the Consulo, use `intellij.localPath` to point to that installation.
 If the `intellij.localPath` attribute is set, do not set the `intellij.version` and `intellij.type` attributes as this could result in undefined behavior.

 #### Plugin Dependencies
-IntelliJ Platform plugin projects may depend on either bundled or third-party plugins.
+Consulo plugin projects may depend on either bundled or third-party plugins.
-In that case, a project should build against a version of those plugins that match the IntelliJ Platform version used to build the plugin project.
+In that case, a project should build against a version of those plugins that match the Consulo version used to build the plugin project.
 The Gradle plugin will fetch any plugins in the list defined by `intellij.plugins`.
 See the Gradle plugin [README](https://github.com/JetBrains/gradle-intellij-plugin#setup-dsl) for information about specifying the plugin and version.

 Note that this attribute describes a dependency so that the Gradle plugin can fetch the required artifacts.
 The runtime dependency must be added in the [Plugin Configuration](/basics/plugin_structure/plugin_configuration_file.md) (`plugin.xml`) file as described in [Plugin Dependencies](/basics/plugin_structure/plugin_dependencies.md#3-dependency-declaration-in-pluginxml).

-### Configuring the Gradle Plugin for Running IntelliJ Platform Plugin Projects
+### Configuring the Gradle Plugin for Running Consulo Plugin Projects
-By default, the Gradle plugin will use the same version of the IntelliJ Platform for the IDE Development Instance, as was used for building the plugin.
+By default, the Gradle plugin will use the same version of the Consulo for the IDE Development Instance, as was used for building the plugin.
 Using the corresponding JetBrains Runtime is also the default, so for this use case, no further configuration is required.

-#### Running Against Alternate Versions and Types of IntelliJ Platform-Based IDEs
+#### Running Against Alternate Versions and Types of Consulo-Based IDEs
-The IntelliJ Platform IDE used for the Development Instance can be different from that used to build the plugin project.
+The Consulo IDE used for the Development Instance can be different from that used to build the plugin project.
 Setting the [Running DSL](https://github.com/JetBrains/gradle-intellij-plugin#running-dsl) attribute `runIde.ideDirectory` will define an IDE to be used for the Development Instance.
-This attribute is commonly used when running or debugging a plugin in an [alternate IntelliJ Platform-based IDE](/intro/intellij_platform.md#ides-based-on-the-intellij-platform).
+This attribute is commonly used when running or debugging a plugin in an [alternate Consulo-based IDE](/intro/intellij_platform.md#ides-based-on-the-intellij-platform).

 #### Running Against Alternate Versions of the JetBrains Runtime
-Every version of the IntelliJ Platform has a corresponding version of the [JetBrains Runtime](/basics/ide_development_instance.md#using-a-jetbrains-runtime-for-the-development-instance).
+Every version of the Consulo has a corresponding version of the [JetBrains Runtime](/basics/ide_development_instance.md#using-a-jetbrains-runtime-for-the-development-instance).
 A different version of the runtime can be used by specifying the `runIde.jbrVersion` attribute, describing a version of the JetBrains Runtime that should be used by the IDE Development Instance.
 The Gradle plugin will fetch the specified JetBrains Runtime as needed.